Lorp/samsa/docs/samsa-cli.md

 ## Limitations
 The fonts produced are not production ready.
 Limitations include:

-* no support for GSUB, GPOS, STAT tables.
+* no support for GSUB, GPOS, STAT, MVAR tables
+* no support for Feature Variations (aka `rvrn`)
-* checksums are not performed
+* sfnt table checksums are not performed

 Exporting production ready fonts will depend on improvements to samsa-core.js.